 Four Buckeyes were named All-Americas in 2008, including second-team attackman Kevin Buchanan, who was also the fifth pick in the 2008 Major League Lacrosse draft.
 Four Buckeyes were GWLL first-team selections in 2008 and another four were second-team choices.
 He coached Ohio State players to 128 academic All-Big Ten honors and 217 Ohio State Scholar-Athlete awards in his 11 seasons at Columbus.
 Breschi was a three-time GWLL coach of the year selection in 1999, 2003 and 2004.

-Breschi was one of the finest lacrosse players in the history of the ACC while playing for legendary head coach Willie Scroggs from 1987-90.
+Breschi was one of the finest lacrosse players in the history of the ACC while playing for UNC head coach Willie Scroggs from 1987-90.
 He was also a member of two U.S. National Teams (1994 and 1998).
 After graduating from Carolina in 1990, Breschi coached at his alma mater for two seasons before going to Brown University as the head assistant coach from 1993-97.
-Breschi was the chief assistant at UNC under Dave Klarmann in 1991 and 1992 and was part of a staff that captured ACC titles in 1991 and 1992 and UNC's fourth NCAA title in 1991.
-The Tar Heels compiled a stellar 28-3 record during Breschi's assistant coaching stint.
+Breschi was the chief assistant at UNC under Dave Klarmann in 1991 and 1992 and was part of a staff that captured ACC titles both of those seasons as well as UNC’s fourth NCAA title in 1991.
+The Tar Heels compiled a stellar 28-3 record during Breschi’s assistant coaching stint.

 Success at North Carolina came not only as a coach for Breschi, but also as a player.
 He was an All-ACC selection in both 1989 and 1990 and was selected to play in the prestigious USILA North-South All-Star game in 1990.
 He was a first-team All-America pick on defense in 1990 and an honorable mention All-America in 1989.
 He was elected the sole team captain in 1990.
 Carolina has elected a single captain only three times since 1981 and Breschi’s senior year was one of those occurrences.